-The Law Offices of Donald P. Schweitzer consists of six attorneys, including Casey J. Marticorena, 31, who lives in Los Angeles.
+The Schweitzer Law Partners consists of six attorneys, including Casey J. Marticorena, 31, who lives in Los Angeles.

 "Donald is a great boss," Marticorena said.
 "He's very understanding and very motivated.
 And he has a real interest in molding his attorneys.
 He hires us right out of law school."

 Schweitzer determined early on how his law firm would function.

 "When I started my practice I sat down and said, `What do I stand for?"' he said.
 "I wanted to be ethical and provide the ultimate representation.
 I realized that we would be helping people during one of the worst times of their lives."